numpy/numpy/doc/source/reference/arrays.datetime.rst

 The function is also useful for computing some kinds of days like holidays.
-In Canada and the U.S., Mother's day is on the second Sunday in May, which can be computed with a special weekmask.
+In Canada and the U.S., Mother's day is on the second Sunday in May, which can be computed with a custom weekmask.

 .. admonition:: Example